 - Cosmetology: There are many different cosmetology career choices, from hairdresser to nail technician to makeup artist.
-The reported average income is around $24K, but with tips, you can expect to double that.
+Train in as few as 10 months.

-Still no idea?
+Still gathering ideas?
 Try taking some of these practice tests.
 It can be daunting to move on from a retail career when you have no college degree.
 But you’ve got the skills, the drive, and the determination to transition from retail to whatever new career awaits you.
 Good luck; you’ve got this!